oppia/oppia-web-developer-docs/SWESkills-2018.md

 ***
 ### Project 8: Building a contributor dashboard

-**Aim**: For the community to help out in creating lessons effectively, there needs to be some mechanism using which the creators can communicate their requirements to the contributors.
+**Aim**: For the community to help out in creating lessons effectively, there needs to be some mechanism which creators can use to communicate their requirements to contributors.
 The current idea is to enable creators to display their lessons on a contributor dashboard.
 When a contributor accesses this lesson, items that require contributions should be highlighted.
-This includes open image requests, open translation requests, requests to improve hints/solutions, etc. Now when a contributor comes in, there must be an easy way for the contributor to isolate something of interest.
+This includes open image requests, open translation requests, requests to improve hints/solutions, etc. No, when a contributor visits this dashboard, they should be able to easily identify something of interest and start helping with it.
 This can be done using search options/filters for the open requests.

 **Team**: Community Contributions (mentor: **@nithusha21**)